JeffersonLab/swcarpentry-jlab-singularity/_episodes/02-jlabce-container.md

 container with tag 2.2 only contains the Jefferson Lab Common Environment, version 2.2.

-> ## Retrieve the Jefferson Lab Common Environment container, tag 2.2
+> ## Load the Jefferson Lab Common Environment, version 2.2
 >
 > 1. Open a shell in the JeffersonLab-jlabce-master-2.2.simg container.
 > 2. Unset the OSRELEASE variable